+Drones have been in existence for several decades and although they began as military surveillance tools, today, they are widely used in aerial photography, product delivery, agriculture, mapping, drone racing, and other applications.
 In 2018, the FAA estimated that there would be more than 1.2 million drones.
-By 2019, the number of drones in the US totaled 1.1 million.
-Of the 1.1 million registered drones, 878,000 were for hobbyists, while 122,000 were commercial drones.
+By 2019, the number of drones in the US totaled 1.1 million and of those 1.1 million registered drones, 878,000 were for hobbyists, while 122,000 were commercial drones.

 Are you in search of the best drone for your kids?
 The Potensic Upgraded A20 Mini Drone will make a wonderful gift this Christmas holiday.
 It comes with a super cute 2.4 G remote control and two pairs of extra batteries.